pomang-regency/laporan-rt-rw/README.md

 # laporan-rt-rw
-Just try to learn python (again) with flask
+Just trying to learn (again) about pyton with flask